keboola/developers-docs/extend/registration/index.md

 - the component itself limits where it can run (in what projects and for which users)

 ## Using a Private Repository

+If your image cannot be public, you can use a private docker repository on both DockerHub and Quay.io.

+### DockerHub

-If your image cannot be public, you can use a private docker repository.
-If you decide to do so, please provide us with your `email`, `username`, `password` and `server` properties from the login credentials.
+Access to private DockerHub repositories requires an account, so please provide us with your `email`, `username`, `password` and `server` properties from the login credentials.
+Better yet - create a new user, that has access to the desired repository and surrender it to us.

+DockerHub offers 1 free private repository per account.

+### Quay.io

+Quay.io offers convenient robot accounts.
+Provide us with a robot `username` and `token` with read-only access to the desired repository and we're good to go.

+Private Quay.io repositories are paid.

 ## Registration
 The registration process is simple, but it must be done by Keboola.
 To register your extension,